LanceEvangelista/ENG2112PA4/README.md

 ## Board Exam Problem

-For this problem, we a given a CSV file with data on the results of a board exam, included in it are the names of each board taker, their scores in Math, Electronics, GEAS, and Communication as well as their chosen track, gender, and their hometown.
+For this problem, we were given a CSV file with data on the results of a board exam, including the names of each board taker. their scores in Math, Electronics, GEAS, and Communication as well as their chosen track, gender, and their hometown.

-Firstly, to allow python to read the contents of the CSV file we create a variable to store its contents:
+Firstly, to allow python to read the contents of the CSV file we create a variable to store its contents by using `pd.read_csv("sample.csv")`

 ```python